jettoblack/image_mcp/README.md

       "--base-url",
       "http://localhost:8080/v1",
       "--model",
-      "gemma3:4b-it-qat",
-      "--timeout",
-      "120000",
-      "--max-retries",
-      "3"
-    ],
-    "timeout": 300
+      "gemma3:4b-it-qat"
+    ]
   }
 ```

-Replace the base url, API key, model, etc. as required.
+At a minimum, configure the base url, API key, and model to point to your choice of server.

+For use with slow local models, you may need to also increase the timeout and max retries settings.

 ## Configuration

-The MCP server can be configured using environment variables, command-line arguments, or defaults.
+The MCP server can be configured using environment variables or command-line arguments.

 ### Environment Variables